-3. How can jurisdictions receive planning funds?
+4. How can jurisdictions receive planning funds?

-To receive planning funds, partners will need to first submit a planning survey and indicate that financial support is needed, along with the proposed action(s) these funds will be used towards (e.g., community engagement, proposal of ideas, etc.).
-Once the planning survey is received, the Partnership will review, discuss and engage the partner to confirm the project focus, further understand the supports required and reach agreement on how planning funds will be used in the jurisdiction.
+To receive planning funds, partners will need to first submit a Models of Care project intake form and indicate that financial support is needed, along with the proposed action(s) these funds will be used towards (e.g., community engagement, proposal of ideas, etc.).
+Once the intake form is received, the Partnership will review, discuss and engage the partner to confirm the project focus, further understand the supports required and reach agreement on how planning funds will be used in the jurisdiction.
 A purchase order will then be set up for the sharing of planning funds in jurisdictions.

-4. If a jurisdiction has submitted more than one project idea through the planning survey, how will projects be prioritized?
+5. If a jurisdiction has submitted more than one project idea through the planning survey or Models of Care project intake form, how will projects be prioritized?